SciML/SciMLExpectations.jl/docs/src/tutorials/optimization_under_uncertainty.md

 Note that NLopt requires the constraint function to be of the form $g(x) \leq 0$.
 Hence, why we return `𝔼_constraint(x) - 0.01` for the 1% chance constraint.

-The rest of the NLopt setup looks the same as before with the exception of adding the inequality constraint
+The rest of the NLopt setup looks the same as before, except for adding the inequality constraint

 ```@example control
 opt = Opt(:LD_MMA, 3)